An Aortic Aneurysm is an enlargement of the largest artery of the body (the Aorta) more than 1.5 times of its normal diameter.

 EVAR involves small cuts in the patient’s groins and through these cuts the stent device is deployed in the patient’s Aneurysm to seal it off and to prevent it from Rupturing.

 This minimally invasive method does not require General Anaesthesia and shortens the patient’s ICU stay.
 Patients only have 2 small scars in the groin.

-If the patient is suitable, the whole procedure can even be done percutaneously and under Local Anaesthesia; which means there are no cuts on the groin and patient can have a quick recovery.
+If the patient is suitable, the whole procedure can even be done percutaneously and under Local Anaesthesia; which means there are no cuts on the groin and the patient can have a quick recovery.

-In Summary, EVAR has transformed the management of this serious condition and made treatment much more safer and comfortable for the patient, removing the need for long ICU stays and inpatient stays.
+In Summary, EVAR has transformed the management of this serious condition and made treatment much safer and more comfortable for the patient, removing the need for long ICU stays and inpatient stays.